thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

     for each in SOURCE
         push!.(res, each)
     end
-    DataFrame(collect(res), collect(IN_FIELDS))
+    DataFrame(collect(res), IN_FIELDS)
 end
 ```

 Refinement of Codegen: Typed Columns
 ---------------------------------------------

-Last section introduce a framework of code generation for query langauge, but in Julia, there's problem.
+Last section introduce a framework of code generation for implementing query langauges, but in Julia, there's still a fatal problem.

 Look at the value to be return(when input is a `DataFrame`):